AdminLawBC.ca

 • It takes place in private and the details of the dispute and its resolution are not made public.

-• The informal setting and atmosphere of mediation results in more productive communication between the parties.
+• The informal setting and atmosphere of mediation results in more productive communication.

 • It helps to separate the people from the problem, so relationships are usually preserved after a settlement is reached.